hotosm/fmtm/README.md

 Now with over 500,000 volunteer mappers, the Tasking Manager is a go-to resource for volunteers to map collaboratively.

-To aid future diaster response, we would really welcome contributions for:
+To aid future disaster response, we would really welcome contributions for:

 - Backend Python development
 - Frontend Typescript development